California coastal sage and chaparral

 Native habitats continue to be cleared for housing, golf courses, orchards, and other forms of development.
 Much of the remaining habitat, particularly near the coast, occurs only in very small patches and is highly isolated, fragmented, and surrounded by development, which is generally hostile environment for most native species.
 Small habitat blocks face numerous threats, including invasion of alien species, predation by introduced animals and people, frequent fires from human activity, dumping, and pollution.
 Type conversion of chaparral and shrub communities to grassland is carried out through burning, grazing, and herbicide eradication of shrub species.
 Consequently, grasslands dominated by introduced species have greatly increased in the area.
 Decades of fire suppression in chaparral have allowed the accumulation of senescent vegetation, creating conditions for catastrophic hot fires that kill dormant seed beds and individual plants that are usually resistant to low-intensity fires.

 Seventy-seven species in southern California are currently listed under the USA federal Endangered Species Act, and another 378 are under consideration.
-Some of the USA federally recognized threatened and endangered species include: the California Gnatcatcher (Polioptila californica), San Diego Banded Gecko (Coleonyx variegatus abbottii ), Cactus Wren (Campylorhynchus brunneicapillus), Merriam's Kangaroo Rat (Dipodomys merriami), Flannel-mouthed Sucker (Catostomus latipinnis), Western Patch-nosed Snake (Salvadora hexalepis), and several Cheese-weed Moth Lacewings (Chrysoperla spp.).
-Thirteen plant species of the coastal sage scrub are recognized as threatened or endangered.
-Unfortunately, many other species are threatened with extinction and extirpation, but the present administration's listing practices of federal and many state agencies preclude their formal recognition.
+Some of the USA federally recognized threatened and endangered species include: the California gnatcatcher (Polioptila californica), San Diego banded gecko (Coleonyx variegatus abbottii ), Cactus wren (Campylorhynchus brunneicapillus), Merriam's kangaroo rat (Dipodomys merriami), Flannel-mouthed sucker (Catostomus latipinnis), Western patch-nosed snake (Salvadora hexalepis), and several Cheeseweed moth lacewings (Chrysoperla spp.).
+Thirteen different plant species of the coastal sage scrub are recognized as threatened or endangered.
+Unfortunately, many other species are threatened with extinction and extirpation, but the present USA administration's listing practices as of 2014 by federal agencies preclude their formal recognition.

 Justification of ecoregion delineation